Sex trafficking: Pimp-controlled trafficking

 In pimp-controlled trafficking, the victim is controlled by a single trafficker, sometimes called a pimp.
-The victim can be controlled by the trafficker physically, psychologically, and/or emotionally.
-To obtain control over their victims, traffickers will use force and drugs, as well as emotional tactics.
-In certain circumstances, they will even resort to various forms of violence, such as gang rape and mental and physical abuse.
+The victim may be controlled by the trafficker physically, psychologically, and/or emotionally.
+To obtain control over their victims, traffickers may employ force, drugs, and emotional tactics.
+In certain circumstances, it is common for them to resort to various forms of violence, such as gang rape and mental and physical abuse.
 Traffickers sometimes use offers of marriage or modeling careers to obtain victims.
-Other times they use threats, intimidation, brainwashing and kidnapping.
+Their tactics may also entail intimidation, brainwashing and kidnapping.

-Child grooming is commonly used.
-The trafficker will first gain the trust of the victim, through emotional manipulation.
+Child grooming commonly accompanies sex trafficking.
+This entails an attempt to gain trust through inappropriate intimacy and emotional manipulation.
 The trafficker may express love and admiration, offer them a job or an education, or buying them a ticket to a new location.
-The main types of work offered are in the catering and hotel industry, in bars and clubs, modeling contracts, or au pair work.
-Once the victim becomes comfortable, they may consensually request sexual acts from the victim.
-The victim, under the guise that they are in a relationship, may oblige.
-The requests may progress, and the trafficker may reference previous sexual acts in order to normalize the behavior, as well as participating in blackmail, especially when the encounter occurs over the internet.
-Victims may become trapped due to fears of social ramifications.
-Although uncommon, there have been reports of victims being kidnapped.
-Social media has been used to groom and advertise victims.
+Once the victim becomes comfortable, the trafficker may request sexual acts from the victim.
+The trafficker may reference previous sexual acts when suggesting others in order to establish normalcy.
+Blackmail may also be used, especially when the encounter occurs over the internet.
+Occasionally the victims may be kidnapped Social media has been used to groom and advertise victims.

-After the victim has joined the offender, various techniques are used to restrict the victim's access to communication with home, such as imposing physical punishment unless the victim complies with the trafficker's demands and making threats of harm and even death to the victim and their family.
-Victims may experience Stockholm syndrome, as captors often manipulate victims into believing they are in a romantic relationship with their captor.
+Once the victim is under the offender's control, various techniques are used to restrict their access to their social support network; traffickers may threaten physical punishment to the victim or the victim's family if they do not comply.
+Traumatized victims become psychologically attached to their captor.

 In India, those who traffic young girls into prostitution are often women who have been trafficked themselves.
-As adults they use personal relationships and trust in their villages of origin to recruit additional girls.
-Also, some migrating prostitutes can become victims of human trafficking because the women know they will be working as prostitutes; however, they are given an inaccurate description by their "boss" of the circumstances.
-Therefore, they consequently get exploited due to their misconception of what conditions to expect of their sex work in the new destination country.
+As adults, these women use personal relationships and trust in their villages of origin to recruit additional girls.
+Migrant sex workers can be victims of human trafficking, even when they are consenting to be transported for sexual labor.